fabiangunzinger/entropy/docs/scratchpad.md

 # Entropy scratchpad

+## Savings

+- see nest2021supporting intro for latest figures on why short-term savings matter (1/4 of uk aduls can't come up with £300)

+- Can think of short-term savings as saving for goal and emergency savings

+- We cannot distinguish the two

+- So, our focus is on short-term savings (sts)

+- Is there serious research into drivers of short-term savings?

+Immediate steps:

+    - If there is, control for all factors found important to build model of what determines sts.

+    - If not, build model based on reports (can, aspen, etc)

+    - Check whether entropy has effect in addition

+    - Aim of paper: determine what factors contribute to sts, and whether entropy is one of these factors.

+Paper frame:

+- Is entropy a predictor of sts?

+Outcomes:

+- SA outflows

+- Investments

 ## What do I want to do?

 From the start, my main motivation for using the MDB data has been to better